Bobby-Mack1/Bobby-Mack1.github.io/_posts/2025-01-16-Image-Search-Engine.md

 # Setting Up VGG16  <a name="vgg16-setup"></a>

 Keras makes the use of VGG16 very easy.
-We download the bottom of the VGG16 network (everything up to the Dense Layers) and then add a parameter to ensure that the final layer is not a Max Pooling Layer but instead a *Global Max Pooling Layer*
+We download the bottom of the VGG16 network (everything up to the Dense Layers) and then add a parameter to ensure that the final layer is not a Max Pooling Layer but instead a *Global Max Pooling Layer*.

 In the code below, we: